JackeggAdam/mynotebook.github.io/about.md

 ### Technical side of this blog

 This blog is made using [Jekyll](https://help.github.com/articles/using-jekyll-with-pages/) and is hosted on [GitHub Pages](https://pages.github.com/).
 To know more how this blog is made, and how I converted my notebooks to blog posts see my post on [hosting Jupyter notebooks on a blog](/posts/about-this-blog/).
+You can find the repo this blog is generated from on [GitHub](https://github.com/peterroelants/peterroelants.github.io).

 ### About me